shnasta/Snake_cmd/README.md

-# Snake game in Linux terminal using ncurses
+# Snake game in terminal using ncurses